For Better Or Worse: Flex Alexander Tearfully Confesses To Borrowing $350 To Take Shanice On An Anniversary Date

 View this post on Instagram

-If you caught @shaniceonline & @flexaforeal on #BlackLoveDoc you know the financial troubles they faced a decade ago ultimately brought them closer together.🙏🏾 But on @therealchrisspencer and @vspencerbx22's #DateNight we learned that it also showed them who their real friends were❤️ Follow @datenight_chrisandvanessa to tune into next one! 🍷 #blacklove #realfriends #chrisandvanessa #shaniceandflex #blackcouples #blacklovedoc #love
+If you caught @shaniceonline & @flexaforeal on #BlackLoveDoc you know the financial troubles they faced a decade ago ultimately brought them closer together.🙏🏾 But on @therealchrisspencer and @vsizzlebx 's #DateNight we learned that it also showed them who their real friends were❤️ Follow @datenight_chrisandvanessa to tune into next one! 🍷 #blacklove #realfriends #chrisandvanessa #shaniceandflex #blackcouples #blacklovedoc #love

 Flex and Shanice have been married since 2000.
 They have two kids together.
 Hit the flip to see some photos on Flex and Shanice, who are seemingly doing much better.